Meeps-dev/todo-meeps-app/README.md

 🔐 Environment Notes

-Keep these files private:
+Sensitive files to keep private:

 firebase_options.dart

+google-services.json

 GoogleService-Info.plist
-google-services.json

-Add them to .gitignore if needed.
+Add them to .gitignore if necessary.

 🤝 Contributing

-Fork this repo

-Create your feature branch

-Commit your changes

-Push your branch

-Open a Pull Request

-Example:

-git checkout -b feature/new-feature git commit -m "Added new feature" git push origin feature/new-feature
+git checkout -b feature/new-feature git commit -m "Add new feature" git push origin feature/new-feature

+Open a Pull Request after pushing.

 📄 License

-This project is licensed under the MIT License — free to use and modify.
+Licensed under the MIT License — free to use, fork, and modify.

 ⭐ Support

-If this project helped you, please ⭐ star the repo.
+If this project helped you, consider starring ⭐ the repo!
-It motivates further development and enhancements ❤️